-The co-authors should be limited to those who have sufficiently contributed to the content of the work in responsible and accountable manners.
+The co-authors should be limited to those who have sufficiently contributed to the content of the work in a responsible and accountable manner.
 The corresponding author must confirm that submission of the manuscript has been approved by all co-authors.

-JCS it is an open access journal.
+JCS is an open-access journal.
 All content is freely available without charge to any user or his/her institution.
 Users are allowed to read, download, copy, distribute, print, search, or link to the full texts of the articles in this journal without asking prior permission from the publisher or the author.
-The only requirement is that the work or the author be reffered to in your research as a bibliographic source.
+The only requirement is that the work or the author be referred to in your research as a bibliographic source.

-As an author, you retain rights for large number of author uses.
-These rights are retained and permitted without the need to obtain specific permission from Editor.
+As an author, you retain rights for a large number of author uses.
+These rights are retained and permitted without the need to obtain specific permission from Editor, (JCS Copyright Statement).